Many of the questions that are included in this section were received during the travel program pilot phase.

 - Get the Concur Travel App through the App Store on your mobile device.

 - View the login options in Concur, under Profile Settings>Concur Mobile Registration.
-You can either use the University's Single Sign On option by entering a company code, or you can use your University email and a PIN.
+You can either use the University's Single Sign On option by entering a company code.

 - Once you sign into the Concur Travel app on your phone, start exploring all the functionality.